shawnjohnsamuel/dsc-phase-2-project/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](project-notebook.ipynb) or our [presentation](project-presendation.pdf).
+Please review the full analysis in the [Jupyter Notebook](project-notebook.ipynb) or the [presentation](project-presendation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For additional info, contact Shawn Samuel at [shawnjohnsamuel@gmail.com](mailto:shawnjohnsamuel@gmail.com)

 ## Repository Structure